List of S.A characters: Other characters

 Tadashi's mother, age undisclosed, is the director of Private Hakusen Academy.
 Little is known about her and she never appears in front of the students.
 A woman whose actions speak for themselves, she is strict and intimidating.
 She is the primary reason why Tadashi entered the SA class and has threatened to punish him if he gets a lower rank than fifth place.
 In the past, she frequently punished Tadashi when he failed to please her and does not hesitate to do so in the present when he offends her, often extending the punishment to the rest of the SA if she deems fit.
 She and her husband were really popular in school when they were still students.
 As Tadashi stated, his parents always had a boyfriend and girlfriend.

 Chitose is the younger brother of Yahiro and is about nine years old.
-He initially appears in (Chapter 13 of the manga) Hawaii during the SA's summer vacation when Ryuu (and by extension, the rest of the SA) is forced to entertain Chitose because he is the son of a client for his family.
+He initially appears in chaper 13 of the manga, when the S.A go to Hawaii for summer vacation and Ryuu (and by extension, the rest of the SA) is forced to entertain Chitose because he is the son of a client for his family.
 He is close to Ryuu, much to the chagrin of the twins, and it is implied that he has known Kei for a long time.
 Like his older brother, he dislikes poor people, which leads him to treat Hikari differently from others at first.
 However, when Hikari shows genuine concern for his well-being despite how badly he treated her, Chitose quickly becomes attached to her.

 When the S.A is punished by the director of the school as a result of Tadashi lying to her, they are forced to attend a regular high school where Akira meets Yui, a girl who resembles her childhood friend Sayo.
 Initially wary, Akira avoids contact with her, but eventually apologizes and befriends her.
 However, Akira's fear that Yahiro would break up her newfound friendship results in Akira using extreme measures to protect Yui, who begins to feel awkward around her friends.
 When Yahiro investigates her for Akira's sake, he discovers that Yui stole some of Akira's jewellery and threatens her so that she will stay away from Akira.
 Though Yui had done so reluctantly because her family had financial issues that were forcing them to move, she agrees to Yahiro's demand, but she feels that she needs to say goodbye to Akira and almost gets hit by a car in the process.
 Yahiro saves her and they end up in Yahiro's home, where Akira finds them.
 When Akira believes that Yahiro has hurt Yui, Yui clarifies that Yahiro saved her and apologizes to Akira for stealing her jewelry.
 Happy that they are still friends, Akira ends up helping Yui's family and they keep in touch.